-Table 2 gives simulation values with the other two elliptical distributions.
-The proposed test can achieve the nominal size, but Chen et al. (2010)'s test has considerable bias in size.
-Even worse, the empirical sizes of Chen et al. (2010)'s test hardly improve when n and/or p increase.
-The bias-corrected sign test is more efficient under $H_1$ in both scenarios in the sense that even when the observed size is much smaller than that of Chen et al. (2010)'s test, the empirical power increases much faster with v increases.
-When n = 80, the proposed test performs uniformly much better than Chen et al. (2010)'s test, and the difference is quite remarkable.
-Certainly, this is not surprising as neither $t{p,4}$ nor mixture of multivariate normal distributions belongs to model (2) on which the validity of Chen et al.'s (2010) test depends much.
+Table 2 presents values obtained from simulations with the other two elliptical distributions.
+The proposed test can achieve the nominal size, whereas the test of Chen et al. (2010) has considerable bias in size; even worse, the empirical size of the latter test hardly improves as n and/or p increase.
+In both scenarios the bias-corrected sign test is more efficient under $H_1$ in the sense that even when the observed size is much smaller than that of Chen et al. (2010), the empirical power increases much faster as v increases.
+When n = 80, the proposed test performs uniformly much better than the test of Chen et al. (2010), and the difference is quite remarkable.
+Certainly, this is not surprising as neither $t{p,4}$ nor a mixture of multivariate normal distributions belongs to model (2), on which the validity of the test of Chen et al. (2010) depends so much.

-Empirical sizes and power under scenarios (IV) and (V) are given in the Supplementary Material.
-Although our test is not asymptotically justified under model (2), it is quite robust to the two distributions that belong to that model.
-Its sizes are close to nominal and even closer than those of Chen et al. (2010)'s test.
-With respect to the performance under alternatives, our test has quite good power and generally performs similarly to Chen et al. (2010)'s test, although its sizes are usually smaller.
+The empirical size and power of the tests in scenarios IV and V are reported in the Supplementary Material.
+Although our test is not asymptotically justified under model (2), it is quite robust with respect to the two distributions which belong to that model.
+Its sizes are close to nominal and even closer than those of the test of Chen et al. (2010).
+With regard to performance under alternatives, our test has quite good power and generally performs similarly to the test of Chen et al. (2010), although its sizes are usually smaller.
 These results suggest that the proposed test is quite robust and efficient in testing sphericity, especially for heavy-tailed or skewed distributions.